Banks Barbados Brewery: History

+In 2015 after a bidding battle with Ansa McAl, a Trinidadian conglomerate and brewer of Carib beers, the company was purchased by AmBev, the South American subsidiary of InBev, the world's largest brewer.

 Availability

 The beers are available on the island of Barbados and in many other countries in the Caribbean.
 The brand is also sold in the United States, Canada and Sweden.
 According to its website, as of 2012, Banks beer is also currently sold in the United Kingdom.